Clavicle: Medial end

 The medial end is also known as the sternal end.
 It is quadrangular and articulates with the clavicular notch of the manubrium of the sternum to form the sternoclavicular joint.
 The articular surface extends to the inferior aspect for articulation with the first costal cartilage.

 Lateral end

 The lateral end is also known as the acromial end.
 It is flat from above downward.
 It bears a facet that articulates with the shoulder to form the acromioclavicular joint.
 The area surrounding the joint gives an attachment to the joint capsule.
 The anterior border is concave forward and the posterior border is convex backward.

 Shaft

 The shaft is divided into two main regions, the medial region, and the lateral region.
 The medial region is also known as the sternal region, it is the longest clavicular region as it takes up two-thirds of the entire shaft.
-The lateral region is also known as the acromial region, it is both the widest clavicular region and thinnest clavicular region.
+The lateral region is also known as the acromial region, and is both the widest clavicular region and thinnest clavicular region.